Championship 2023/24: Leicester promoted and Ipswich in pole position to pip Leeds in race for Premier League

-Watch the Championship automatic promotion race unfold with Preston vs Leicester on Monday night from 7pm, live on Sky Sports; kick-off 8pm; Watch Ipswich at Coventry on Tuesday from 7.30pm, live on Sky Sports; kick-off 8pm
+Watch the Championship automatic promotion race unfold with Ipswich at Coventry on Tuesday from 7.30pm, live on Sky Sports; kick-off 8pm

-Leicester have won promotion to the Premier League and can be crowned champions live on Sky Sports tonight while Ipswich are in pole position to overhaul Leeds and join them in the top flight...
+Ipswich are in pole position to overhaul Leeds and join Leicester City in the Premier League next season.

-A stunning 4-0 defeat for second-placed Leeds at QPR sealed Leicester's promotion on Friday night and now the Foxes can confirm top spot with a victory over Preston this evening.
+Kieran McKenna's side need at most four points from their final two matches, first facing a trip to Coventry on Tuesday night, live on Sky Sports.

-Ipswich are primed to join them, needing at most four points from their final two matches with a trip to Coventry on Tuesday night, live on Sky Sports, up next.
+The Championship title race has already been decided after Leicester were crowned champions after a 3-0 victory against Preston on Monday night.

 Here, we take a look at the race for the Premier League...